-\begin{definition} Given $\sigma \in \Omega\cup \Omega'$ (see \eqref{statespace} for definition) for $i=1,2,$ let $R_i = R_i(\sigma)$ be the set of all points in $\U_n$ of color $i$ reachable by a monochromatic path of color $i$ from a point in $\U_{i,n}$ ( we do not allow the endpoint to be the opposite color).
-Note that $R_1$ and $R_2$ are disjoint. \end{definition}
+We start with some definitions.
+For brevity, we will suppress the $\sigma$ dependence in the notations we define subsequently, whenever there is no scope for confusion. \begin{definition} Given $\sigma \in \Omega\cup \Omega'$ (see \eqref{statespace} for definition), let $R_{\rm{B}} = R_{\rm{B}}(\sigma)$ (resp. $R_{\rm{R}}$) be the set of all points in $\U_n$ of color blue (resp. red) reachable by a monochromatic path of blue (resp. red) vertices from a point in $\U_{{\rm{B}},n}$ (resp. $\U_{{\rm{R}},n}$).
+Note that we do not allow the endpoint to be of the opposite color and that $R_{\rm{B}}$ and $R_{\rm{R}}$ are disjoint. \end{definition}